bpshoe/solo/index.md

 layout: default
 ---

-Cloud Architect and DevOps Engineer
+Certified Amazon Web Services Cloud Architect and DevOps Engineer

 ## About this page
 This page was created using a combination of Github, CircleCI, Jekyll, AWS Simple Storage Service (S3) and AWS CloudFront for a 100% serverless website that is extremely low cost.